Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 The goal is boring consistency.
 When you download a new Royal Mail label, the print dialog should already know the printer, paper size and scale.

 Before printing 20 orders, print one test label or one low-risk live label.
-Check that:

-• The barcode is dark and sharp
+• The barcode is dark and sharp.

-• The address block is not clipped
+• The address block is not clipped.

-• The return address is visible if required
+• The return address is visible if required.

-• The label is not rotated sideways
+• The label is not rotated sideways.

 Royal Mail Click & Drop workflow checklist for 6x4 thermal labels, actual size and driver paper size

-Fix Royal Mail labels printing too small or cut off
+Fix Royal Mail labels printing too small

-Problem: the label prints tiny
+Problem: the label is tiny in the corner

 This usually means an A4 PDF is being shrunk onto a 6x4 label.